kplabs-pl/sml-docs/src/tutorials/ml_deployment/onboard_inference.rst

 ----
 In this tutorial you will:
     - Load the compiled model on the target device and prepare for inference acceleration
-    - Delegate inference over a sample image to the FPGA-based accelerator onboard
+    - Delegate inference over an image to the FPGA-based accelerator onboard
     - Analyze the inference results and compare them with the ground truth

 A bit of background
 -------------------
 After the model is first trained and then compiled for the target device, the final step is to run the inference on the target device.
 However, the compiled model isn't enough to run the inference.
 A runner program is necessary to load the model, prepare the input data, and delegate the inference to the FPGA-based accelerator.
-The runner can either be written in C++ or Python, either way it will leverage the Vitis AI libraries and runtime to interact with the accelerator.
+You can write the runner program in C++ or Python, either way it will leverage the Vitis AI libraries and runtime to interact with the accelerator.
 For demonstrative purposes, this tutorial uses a Python script for the onboard inference.

 Prerequisites
 -------------